 Paul was a Chicago-based board-certified psychiatrist and psychoanalyst who broke with both these systems in the 1940's and developed his own ideas about human nature.
 In 1973, he and I founded The Ninth Street Center in New York City to teach his innovative insights to creative and independent men and women, many of whom have gone on to become teachers and leaders themselves.
 Slowly, more and more people around the world have learned about Paul and the Center's work.
-Although Paul died in the summer of 1985 at the age of 76, this larger community has been served by this website since 1997.
+Paul died in the summer of 1985 at the age of 76, but this larger community has been served by the website since 1997, and this website since 2009.

-Paul's approach to character analysis owes something to Carl Jung's description of introverted and extroverted types, which in turn had
+Paul's approach to character analysis owes something to Carl Jung's description of the polarity between introverted and extroverted types, which in turn had

 Paul was also the first American social scientist to defend homosexuality in print as a valid lifestyle.
 He drew upon his work with psychological polarity to demonstrate that a relationship between two men or two women could involve much more than the narcissistic hedonism stressed in psychiatric literature.